NullNaveen/caelestia-shell-fedora/README.md

 ## Contributing

-This is a community build guide.
-Contributions welcome:
+**Help Wanted!** This is an experimental port that's currently broken.
+Looking for contributors who can help with:
+- Debugging Qt/QML compatibility issues between Arch and Fedora
+- Fixing visual rendering problems
+- Identifying missing or incompatible dependencies
+- Creating patches for Fedora-specific paths/configurations
+- Testing on different Fedora versions
 - Automation scripts (single install script)
-- RPM spec files for Fedora packaging
+- RPM spec files for proper Fedora packaging

-- Build fixes for newer Fedora versions
-- Documentation improvements
+**Open an issue or PR if you have ideas!**

 ## License